Chrono Bike Helmets for Time Trials

 Carrera Intruder: classic teardrop shape but with two panels of stippled material glued into indentations on the surface for a dimpled effect.
 Two top vents and a tiny vent on each side.

 The shape is almost flawless for crashing.
 Casco claims it is equally flawless for aerodynamics "according to the latest findings of the automobile industry."
 This seems like a reaction to the aero tails that have set the fashion in chrono and other high end bicycle helmets for the last decade.
 Casco has used a section of six raised rubber dimples in the rear to lower air adhesion there.
 It has 12 tiny round vents that look like hollow rivets.
-It costs 250 Euros and only meets the CEN standard, so can't be used in races sanctioned by USA Cycling..
+It costs 248 Euros (300 with visor) and according to the CASCO site it is certified to the CPSC standard.

 Catlike Chrono Aero Plus: a long-tailed time trial helmet that meets the European standard.
 It is molded in the shell, and has two small vents in front and rear.
 It fits 55 to 60 cm heads.
 It retails for 240 euros.